knyete/Micropython-scheduler/README.md

 Provided by pushbutton.py, sample code in pushbuttontest.py.

-This supports callbacks executed on putton press, button release, double click, and long press.
-Pushbuttons may be linked to ground or Vdd.
+This supports callbacks executed on button press, button release, double click, and long press.
+Push-buttons may be linked to ground or vdd.
 The simplest introduction to the class is to view the example code in pushbuttontest.py - note that the concepts of pressed or released are independent of whether the button is wired to ground or vdd, and whether the contacts are normally open or normally closed.
 A pushbutton object has a logical state ``True`` when pressed abstracted from its physical state.